 An Ithaca-based manufacturer of tabletop plasma cleaners was partnered with a Cornell materials science and electrical engineering group, comprised of faculty and students, to analyze the performance of its products.
 The first step was to construct the equipment necessary to conduct the analysis at the Cornell’s nanofabrication facility.
 The group applied thin polymer films on silicon wafers, which were then plasma etched using the company’s plasma cleaner.
 The films were later measured to determine the removal rate and the uniformity across the surface.
 The students working on this project continued as summer interns at the company.
 The high-performance analysis conducted at Cornel enabled the company to market a new line of plasma cleaners.

 The instruments available in the CCMR facilities are used by startups as well as by established businesses.
 Startups cannot afford such resources.
 The CCMR facilities often become their only R&D lab.
 Established companies use them to evaluate specific instruments, which constitute large investments even for such businesses.

-Training, Recruitment and Workforce Development
+Training, Recruitment and Workplace Development